“England provided the time, America provided the money, and Russia provided the blood.“ — Joseph Stalin?

 Women @ War

 Women worked in transportation, agriculture, and factories, where they comprised ~ 15% of personnel.
 Vultee/Convair Aircraft in Downey, California was first to build fighters on an assembly line and first to use women in the production phase.
 The song “Rosie the Riveter,” while about one woman, came to represent this entire part of the workforce.
 Latinas were called Rosita Riveters.
-While these workers were the biggest and most memorable face of female involvement in the war, others were directly involved in the military as nurses, spies, entertainers (USO), pilots, and mathematicians.
+While these workers were the biggest and most memorable face of female involvement in the war, others were directly involved in the military as nurses, spies, entertainers (USO), pilots, mathematicians, or inventors (see the optional short documentary about actor Hedy Lamarr below).
 In all, around 500 American women died overseas during the war.
 OSS agent Julia Child, later famous as a French cook, developed a shark repellent that kept fish from exploding undersea mines intended for German U-boats.

 Child joined the OSS (Office of Strategic Services, forerunner to the CIA) because she was too tall to be a WASP.
 WASPs (Women’s Airforce Service Pilots) trained male pilots.
 Army psychologists figured that having women in the cockpit soothed men’s nerves and made the challenge seem more attainable, especially with large bombers.
 Female pilots also ferried planes between non-combat zones.
 The purported soothing effect of women in the air led to more stewardesses than stewards as flight attendants on commercial flights after the war.
 Cornelia Fort was the first American to realize that Pearl Harbor was being attacked.
 On the morning of December 7, 1941, she was working in Oahu as a civilian flight instructor when she found herself surrounded by Japanese fighters — a scene depicted in the classic film Tora!
 Tora!
 Tora!
 (1970).
 She survived but was killed as a WASP in a mid-air collision in 1943.
 In 2010, President Obama awarded the 300 surviving and previously unrecognized WASPs Medals of Honor.
 The Navy also had an all-female volunteer unit called WAVES (Women Accepted For Volunteer Emergency Service).